 Overview

 This application note demonstrates that RM1xx captures data on its DVK and send it over to LoRa network.
-Gateway is set up as packet forwarder pointing to TTN as destination, and TTN redirect data from end-device to Cayenne MyDevice so that it can be displayed in widgets on a browser.
+The gateway will be set up as packet forwarder pointing to TTN as destination, and TTN redirect data from end-device to Cayenne MyDevice so that it can be displayed in widgets on a browser.

 Test Setup

-First, DVK needs to be set so that RM1xx can access to temperature sensor and Button1, Button2 and LED5. ( and )
+First, DVK needs to be set so that RM1xx can access the temperature sensor and Button1, Button2 and LED5.
+(Figure 1 and Figure 2)